StacieL/doc-1/docs/Concepts/quick-tour.md

 MyOtherDate:=Current date+30
 ```

 The line of code reads “MyOtherDate gets the current date plus 30 days.”
 This line creates the variable, assigns it with both the (temporary) date type and a content.
 A variable created by assignment is interpreted as typeless, that is, it can be assigned with other types in other lines and then changes the type dynamically.
-A variable typed with C_XXX cannot change the type.
+A variable typed with `C_XXX` cannot change the type.
 In compiled mode, the type can never be changed, regardless of how the variable was created.

 ## Commands

 4D commands are built-in instructions to perform an action.
-All 4D commands, such as CREATE RECORD, or ALERT, are described in this manual, grouped by theme.
+All 4D commands, such as `CREATE RECORD`, or `ALERT`, are described in the _4D Language Reference_ manual, grouped by theme.
 Commands are often used with parameters, which are passed in brackets () and separated by semicolumns (;).
 Example:

 ```
 COPY DOCUMENT("folder1\\name1";"folder2\\" ; "new")